Lawrence Bender

 Lawrence Bender (born October 17, 1957) is an American film producer.
 Throughout his career, Bender-produced films have received 36 Academy Award nominations, resulting in eight wins.

-Bender rose to fame by producing Reservoir Dogs in 1992 and has since produced several of Quentin Tarantino's films including Pulp Fiction, Kill Bill: Volume 1 & 2 and Inglourious Basterds.
-Bender has also produced three documentary films, most notably An Inconvenient Truth (2006) which won the Academy Award for Best Documentary Feature.
-He has received three Best Picture nominations for producing Pulp Fiction, Good Will Hunting and Inglourious Basterds.
+Bender rose to fame by producing Reservoir Dogs in 1992 and has since produced several of Quentin Tarantino's films, including Pulp Fiction, Jackie Brown, Kill Bill: Volume 1 & 2 and Inglourious Basterds.
+Bender has also produced three documentary films, most notably An Inconvenient Truth (2006), which won the Academy Award for Best Documentary Feature.
+He has received three Best Picture nominations for producing Pulp Fiction, Good Will Hunting, and Inglourious Basterds.

 Early life

 Bender was born to a Jewish family in The Bronx, New York, and grew up in New Jersey, where his father was a college history professor and his mother was a kindergarten teacher.
-He described his hometown of Cherry Hill as "all-white and anti-Semitic".
-In high school, he decided to pursue a career as a civil engineer.
+He described his hometown of Cherry Hill at the time as "all-white and anti-Semitic".
+He attended Cherry Hill High School East, where he decided to pursue a career as a civil engineer.
 His grandfather had been a civil engineer and he heard there were good jobs available in the field.
-He is a graduate of The University of Maine, Class of 1979, majoring in Civil Engineering.
+He graduated from of the University of Maine in 1979 with a degree in Civil Engineering.

-While attending U-Maine, Bender acquired a passion for dance.
+While in college, Bender acquired a passion for dance.
 After graduating, Bender pursued dancing and was awarded a scholarship to the Louis Falco dance troupe.
 He worked as a dancer for some time before a series of injuries ended his dance career.